How can we be more courageous and proactive as leaders for equity in a constantly changing environment?

 Whether it’s implementing a district-wide equity initiative, addressing disproportionality in discipline, or redesigning entire schools, many education leaders approach their system’s challenges and change initiatives as complicated problems to solve.
 But equity challenges are more than complicated – they are complex – so emergent solutions must be found through dynamic interactions of diverse people and networks working together.
 Leaders in complex systems must be skilled at balancing both technical and relational approaches.

-This two-day seminar will help you to think, engage, and act differently about your work: to expand your equity consciousness and move beyond a perpetual (and often reactive) task list toward more dynamic approaches to problem solving and decision-making.
-Explore process and planning tools that can match the level of complexity in your situation and context.
-Consider how to link your day-to-day activities with your long-term vision of equity, even in a changing and unpredictable world.
+This Institute introduce NEP’s Leading for Equity (LFE) framework and SEA Methods (See, Engage and Act) as way to expand equity consciousness and move beyond a perpetual (and often inadequate) cycles of improvement toward more dynamic approaches to problem solving and decision-making.
+Participants will explore process and planning tools that can match the level of complexity in their situation and context.
+Consideration will be given on how to link day-to-day activities with a long-term vision of equity, even in a changing and unpredictable world.

 - Develop an understanding of the inherent tensions, contradictions and uncertainty in leading for equity in complex systems